SLUR-m-Py/SLURPY/README.md

   -B 16, --parallel-bwa 16
                         Number of parallel bwa alignments to run (default: 16).
 Controls the number of bwa jobs submitted at once to slurm.
   -P tb, --partition tb
-                        The type of partiton jobs formatted by slurpy run on (default: tb).
+                        The type of partition jobs formatted by slurpy run on (default: tb).
   -M chrM, --mtDNA chrM
                         Name of the mitochondrial contig (default: chrM).
   -Q 30, --map-threshold 30